Development

 Succeed in register user (admin)

-This regists all entries which has been created in the database to the Elasticsearch.
+Finally, this registers all entries which has been created in the database to the Elasticsearch.

 You can do it just by following command.
 The configurations about the database to read and Elasticsearch to register are referred from airone/settings.py.

-(virtualenv) user@hostname:~/pagoda$ python tools/initialize_es_document.py
+user@hostname:~/pagoda$ uv run python tools/initialize_es_document.py

 You can start Pagoda as following and can browse from http://hostname:8080/